 Most of the time, it's best to leave your friends off your list of references.
 However, there are two occasions when using a friend as your reference can be acceptable:

 - They’re currently employed at the business to which you’re applying.

 - They were your supervisor.

 You probably worked on semester-long group projects while finishing your degree.
 Use your group members as references — just as long as you're sure you pulled your weight during the project!

-People you volunteer for are likely willing to be your reference.
-Plus, volunteering impresses hiring managers.
-It demonstrates your willingness to go beyond what is expected of you.
-Additionally, volunteering increases your chance of being hired by 27 percent, according to the Corporation of National and Community Service’s June 2013 Volunteering as a Pathway to Employment report.
+People you volunteer for can be excellent references.
+Plus, volunteering can impress the hiring manager!
+It can demonstrate your willingness to go beyond what is expected of you and even increase your chances of being hired by 27 percent, according to the Corporation of National and Community Service!

 Think about the odd jobs you had while in high school and when you were home from college.
-A reference you’ve known for years lets employers know the consistency of your work ethic.
+A reference you’ve known for years can let employers know you have a strong history of consistent work ethic.

-Use a high school teacher or coach you’ve maintained contact with over the years can be a great resource if you’re short on references.
+Using a high school teacher or coach you’ve maintained contact with over the years can be a great resource if you’re short on references.
 Teachers and coaches often act as mentors throughout high school and into your early adult life.
 While they may not be able to give a thorough glimpse into your professional background, educators and coaches you were close to can help provide clarity into your merit as an individual.

 While providing references is an important step in the interview process, it doesn't guarantee you a job offer.
 Keep your options open and your job search going by finding open positions near you on Glassdoor.